throughput-ec/widget/README.md

 - `read-only-mode` Optional, boolean, default `false`.
 If `true`, add annotation UI will be hidden.
 - `orcid-client-id` Required if `read-only-mode` is `false`.
 The ORCID client ID to be used for authentication.
 - `use-orcid-sandbox` Optional, boolean, default `false`.
 If `false`, use [ORCID production](https://orcid.org) for authentication.
 If `true`, use [ORCID sandbox](https://sandbox.orcid.org/).
-- `token` Required if `read-only-mode` is `false`.
-Throughput-provided secret.
-Required to add annotations.

 Vue, React, and Angular each require additional changes to make use of the widget, detailed below.